project-n-oss/sidekick/integration_tests/README.md

 ### Create a test bucket

+:warning: Make sure you select the same region as the one your cluster is running in.

 1. Go to the s3 console in the same account as your cluster.
 2. Create a bucket for the tests.
 The bucket name should be something like: `sidekick-tests-rvh` where rvh is your initials.
 3. Add the following bucket policies to the bucket: